 I’m inspired by these organizations, so I’m going to resume featuring them on this blog and across social media.

 People often ask me how they can take part in the fight to improve the lives of… well, everyone.
-Now I can point folks to my blog and say “pick a charity, then volunteer or send them your dollars.”
+Now I can point folks to my blog and say “pick a charity to cause, then volunteer or send them your dollars.”

 I’ll post about these causes as often as I can.
-And if you champion a cause that you think people should know about, please send the info my way.
+And if you champion an organization that you think people should know about, please send the info my way.
 I’m always keen to hear more about the good work people are doing in our community.